jlehrer1/InstantEDA/README.md

 # Instant EDA (Work in progress!)
 Instantly generate common exploratory data plots without having to worry about cleaning your data.

+Todo:
+- Make sure subset/diff works with slicing
+- Merge each `is_categorical` warning into one.

 The code is hosted on PyPi, the Python Package Index [here](https://pypi.org/project/quickplotter/0.3/#modal-close).